gpecorino/Lyric_NLP_Analyzer/README.md

 # → {'heartbreak and loss': 0.91, 'nostalgia and memory': 0.84, 'loneliness and isolation': 0.72}
 ```

-The `threshold` parameter controls how selective the model is — lower values surface more themes, higher values return only the most confident predictions.
+The `threshold` parameter controls how selective the model is.
+Lower values surface more themes, higher values return only the most confident predictions.

 ### Key design decisions